-Respondent's Position Summary: "... the medications were determined not medically necessary upon retrospective review ...
-Because Requestor failed to obtain preauthorization, Respondent is not liable for the cost of the medication..."
+Respondent's Position Summary: "... the medications were determined not medically necessary upon retrospective review to treat the compensable injury ...
+Because Requestor failed to obtain preauthorization, Respondent is not liable for the cost of medication."

 Response Submitted by: Thornton, Biechlin, Reynolds & Guerra